Bop Gun (One Nation)

-"Bop Gun (One Nation)" is the third single from American rapper, actor and filmmaker Ice Cube's fourth album, Lethal Injection.
-It samples the Funkadelic song "One Nation Under a Groove".
-It reached number six on the Billboard Hot Rap Singles chart and number 23 on the Billboard Pop Singles chart.
+"Bop Gun (One Nation)" is the third single from American rapper, actor and filmmaker Ice Cube's fourth album, Lethal Injection (1993).
+The song samples the Funkadelic song "One Nation Under a Groove".
+It reached number six on the US Billboard Hot Rap Singles chart and number 23 on the Billboard Pop Singles chart.
 The song features lyrics from Tom Tom Club's hit "Genius of Love."

 The song was included on Ice Cube's Greatest Hits album and on the 1996 George Clinton remix album Greatest Funkin' Hits.
 "Bop Gun (One Nation)" was mixed at Aire LA Studios in Glendale, CA by Raymundo Silva.

 The version of "Bop Gun (One Nation)" featured on Lethal Injection is about 11 minutes, while the radio edit clocks in at under four minutes.
 The radio edit also features slightly different lyrics sung by Ice Cube, such as the replacement of certain expletives, so as to make it more suitable for radio play.